GluuFederation/docs-oxd-prod/3.1.1/sources/index.md

 The oxd server is designed to work as a standalone service demon via sockets.
 By default, the oxd-server is restricted to `localhost`, which means oxd needs to be installed on each server hosting applications you want secured by your OP.

-With the oxd-https-extension installed, web apps can connect to oxd via https, enabling you to host one central oxd service for all your web applications.
-Using the oxd-https-extension will result in less maintenance and easier upgrades.
+With the oxd-https-extension installed, web apps can connect to oxd via https.
+This enables you to host one central oxd service for all your web applications and will result in less maintenance and easier upgrades.

 oxd exposes a simple REST API and native libraries that wrap the API for Php, Java, Python, Node, Ruby C#, and .Net.